-Instead, eLearning courses and video-based courses stored on modern LMSes, accessible at the place and time of an employee’s choosing is a better alternative.
+Instead, custom eLearning courses and video-based courses stored on modern LMSes, accessible at the place and time of an employee’s choosing is a better alternative.

 These eLearning courses range from simple to complex and include text-based courses, animated explainer videos, interactive courses, and simulation courses.

 WHAT IS AN LMS?

 A Learning Management System (LMS) is an online training workflow automation platform responsible for the storage, delivery, tracking, assessing, and certification process of training activities.

 The LMS records all interactions between learners and the training content in the form of data, which it processes into meaningful information used by administrators to assess the training outcome.

 As a result, the LMS generates reports outlining the strengths, weaknesses, areas of improvement, and the progress of learners, which is presented to the administrators (generally the HR and L&D teams) as a bird’s eye view of the entire training activity.

 As learners complete courses, the learning management system presents them with certificates of completion.

 The certificates are further programmed to expire on a yearly or biannual basis, based on the pre-determined validity period to trigger the re-training or re-certification workflow.

 Read more about the need for modern learning management systems: